tylerlrhodes/blog2/content/posts/A-Summary-of-Girards-Triangular-Desire.md

-With an understanding of the mediation of desire, and *double mediation,* it appears to be possible to understand a modeling of the roots of emotions and behaviors prevelant within contemporary life.
+With an understanding of the mediation of desire, and *double mediation,* it appears to be possible to understand a modeling of the roots of emotions and behaviors prevalent within contemporary life.

 The operations of double mediation (A copies the desire of B, B in turn copies the desire of A) conceal the nature of the model